 Think of it like a movie - the drama opens with one of those title scenes, you recognize the kind.
-We see a satellite picture of the earth, with Samaria outlined, and the town of Sychar highlighted, a bit like the opening to Rick Mercer's Monday Report, or playing with Google Earth.
-As we zoom in the features of the town grow larger and larger, our field of view becomes tighter and tighter, until we touch down just outside the city, and the screen is filled with one lone figure weary and resting beside Jacob's well.
-There is no shade, it's blistering hot as the sun blazes down from directly overhead.
+We see a satellite picture of the earth, with Samaria outlined, and the town of Sychar highlighted, a bit like the opening to Rick Mercer's Monday Report.
+As the camera zooms in we swoop down like an incoming cruise missile, with the features of the town of Sychar growing larger and larger, and our field of view becomes tighter and tighter, until we touch down just outside the city, and the screen is filled with one lone figure weary and resting beside Jacob's well.
+It's about noon - there is no shade, it's blistering hot as the sun blazes down from directly overhead.
 Even the flies are daunted by the heat and buzz listlessly and without much purpose.
 It seems like even the stones could crack under the intense blast of the sun.
 Even breathing is an effort, and nothing moves.
-It's like high noon in a "Wild West" movie.

 Finally we see some motion ... a woman, carrying her water jar, coming into focus out of the waves of shimmering heat, heading for the well where the stranger is sitting, coming to fill her jar with cool, sweet water.
 "Give me a drink", Jesus says to her.
 "Give me a drink".
 What a curious way to kick off the longest recorded conversation in the New Testament between Jesus and anyone.
 It seems so abrupt, almost rude.
 We are told that Jesus was tired, and certainly that fatigue and the heat would cause anyone to be curt, and rude - although his abruptness might simply have been linguistic.
 (There are only four instances of the word 'please' in the New Testament used in that sense, and they're all in Acts.)
 The reason that Jesus was so abrupt could have been cultural, since he was speaking not only to a woman, but a foreign woman!
-In twenty-first-century Vancouver we have trouble believing that Jesus would be rude to her just because she's a woman and a foreigner.
-It is more than a little hard for us to accept he would behave that way because of what we want to believe about Jesus, but that is the way the conversation opened.
+We do have trouble believing that Jesus would be rude to her just because she's a woman and a foreigner - it is a little hard for us to accept that he would behave that way, not only from what we want to believe about Jesus, but perhaps more from the prominence the woman played as the story unfolded.

-The woman, quite possibly because she was used to being treated that way didn't seem so much surprised at the abruptness of his command as at the fact that he even spoke to her.
-After all, she was a woman, and they both were to each other foreigners - "eeww ... one of them"!

-(Did you notice that John felt it necessary to remind his original readers that the Jews and the Samaritans didn't get along?
-Because he felt that need, it must obviously be a key point of the story!)
+The woman, however, didn't seem surprised at the abruptness of his command, quite likely because she was used to being treated that way.
+She was, however, astonished that he spoke to her at all, since she was a woman, and they both were to each other foreigners - "one of them"!
+(Did you notice that John feels it necessary to remind his original readers that the Jews and the Samaritans didn't get along?
+Because he feels the need to explain that, it must obviously be a key point of the story!)
 Apparently this woman was not one to hide safely behind the veil of a bourkha, and she challenges him not only about speaking to her but also about his request/order, pointing out that he didn't even have a bucket - good grief, did he expect to drink from her jar?
 Yuck!
 What a repulsive idea that was to her - after all, maybe his being Jewish might be contagious?!